 Other non-profits working in Haiti and outside of Haiti can help identify and vet target recipients.

-Finally, individuals, foundations and corporations can support ZL with a financial gift in any amount to help defray of operational costs.
+Finally, individuals, foundations and corporations can support ZL with a financial gift in any amount to help defray operating costs.
+ZanmiLwen is a 501(c)(3) corporation.
+All contributions are tax deductible.